Private Mortgage Insurance (PMI) vs. Combo Loans

 Mortgage Insurance premiums (MMI) are paid on FHA, Rural Housing Loans, and some conventional loans require private mortgage insurance (PMI), both of which are deductible subject to certain provisions:

-- The Tax Relief and Health Care Act provision for PMI tax deductions applies to funding after Dec.
+- The Tax Relief and Health Care Act provision for PMI tax deductions applies to fund after Dec.
 31, 2006.
 This means homeowners can deduct mortgage insurance on loans taken out in 2007.
 The even better news is the fact that under the Mortgage Forgiveness Debt Relief Act of 2007, the PMI tax deduction was extended through 2010.

 - Available to persons filing joint or single returns with less than $100,000 of adjusted gross income (AGI), or $50,000 AGI for married persons filing separately.
 Most people need to earn at least $50,000 to make itemizing a better break than taking the standard deduction, so this pretty much narrows the qualifications to those earning over $50,000 yet less than $100,000.